ngmarchant/comparator/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# comparator: Similarity and Distance Measures in R
+# comparator: Comparison Functions for Clustering and Record Linkage

 <!-- badges: start -->

 <!-- badges: end -->

-comparator implements similarity and distance measures for clustering and record linkage applications.
-It includes measures for comparing strings as well as numeric vectors.
-Where possible, measures are implemented in C/C++ to ensure fast performance.
+comparator implements comparison functions for clustering and record linkage applications.
+It includes functions for comparing strings, sequences and numeric vectors.
+Where possible, comparators are implemented in C/C++ to ensure fast performance.

-## Supported measures
+## Supported comparators

-### String measures:
+### String comparators:

 #### Edit-based: